MaikoTan/cactbot-user-template/README.md

 ## TypeScript support

-TypeScript support is available in this project, but you are required to introduce some of Cactbot's source code into the project.
+TypeScript support is available in this project, but you need to import some of Cactbot's source code into the project.

 The following is an example of an introduction using the `git-submodule` method：